Tomek Bartoszyński

 Tomasz "Tomek" Bartoszyński (born 16 May 1957) is a Polish-American mathematician who works in set theory.

 Biography

 Bartoszyński studied mathematics at the University of Warsaw from 1976 to 1981, and worked there from 1981 to 1987.
 In 1984, he defended his Ph.D. thesis Combinatorial aspects of measure and category; his advisor was Wojciech Guzicki.
 In 2004, he received his habilitation from the Polish Academy of Sciences.

-From 1986 onward, he worked in the United States: he taught at the University of California in Berkeley and Davis.
+From 1986 onward, he worked in the United States: he taught at the University of California, Berkeley and University of California, Davis.
 From 1990 to 2006, he was a professor (full professor from 1998-2006) at Boise State University.

 In 1990-1991, he visited the Hebrew University of Jerusalem as a fellow of the Lady Davis foundation, and in 1996/97 he visited the Free University of Berlin as a Humboldt fellow.
 Currently, he is one of the program directors at the National Science Foundation (NSF), responsible for combinatorics, foundations, and probability.